 By the time we finished dinner, the sun had started to set.
 We were happy the strong winds kept the skeeters away, but we had only just started to see the cloudy band of the Milky Way come out before we turned into our warm tents.

 The next morning Youssif and Elaine claimed they were awaken in the middle of the night by something circling their tent and brushing up against it.
 I thought they were just being paranoid, but when we looked around their tent there were definitely footprints around the tent!
-I often think I hear animal sounds at night that I attribute to the howling wind, so I was amazed.
-They however, were quite spooked for the rest of the trip.
-We got a late start, now on the JMT, since we had a short hike to Garnet Lake.
+I often think I hear animal sounds at night that I attribute to the howling wind, so I was quite incredulous.
+They however, were quite spooked for the rest of the trip and were super diligent with putting everything scented into the bear can at night.

-It was 2.6 miles from the 1K lake junction to Garnet Lake at 9680'.
+It was 2.6 miles from the Thousand Lake junction to Garnet Lake up at 9680'.
 When we got there, we didn't feel like setting up camp at 11AM and felt great, so we decided to continue on to make it to Ediza.
 After we crossed the inlet of Garnet, the JMT followed the opposite edge of the lake before climbing up some switchbacks.
 After 2.5 miles, we reached the junction at 9000' to Ediza Lake.

-The planned short day turned into the hardest day of them all.
-We had another 2.3 miles and a 270' climb till Ediza lake, and everyone was beat.
+The day was originally planned out to be the shortest day, which now became the hardest.
+We had another 2.3 miles and a 270' climb until we reached Ediza lake, and everyone was beat.

-When we finally caught a glimpse of the turquoise lake, we were so relieved, and amazed by the view.
-Ediza was the favorite of the trip for most of us.
+When we finally caught a glimpse of the turquoise lake, we were so excited, and dumbfounded by the view.
+Ediza Lake was the highlight of the entire trip for all of us.
+The scene of the turquoise water below the surrounding dramatic mountain peaks will always be a memorable one.

 The wind had picked up since we set up camp, which meant we didn't see any mosquitoes.